imichaelmalik/twitter-bot/README.md

 When you run the program, it asks you for either "follow" or "unfollow" in both of which cases it follows new users & unfollows the ones that don't follow you back respectively.
 If you run this too much, Twitter will change the API keys, so you will have an error.

-To learn how to install Python3 or run a python file from CMD/SHELL, please check youtube, it'll be too long to explain here.
+To learn how to install Python3 (or TWEEPY) or run a python file from CMD/SHELL, please check youtube, it'll be too long to explain here.

 Maybe also Follow me on Twitter, lol.
 Cheers.